-Products such as the Nest and Ring doorbell monitors are a must for anyone concerned about safety and security in their home.
+Video doorbell monitors, such as Nest and Ring, are a must for anyone concerned about safety and security in their home.
 These devices give you extra security by recording and monitoring your perimeter, as well as sending alerts triggered by motion sensors.
 Seniors will find comfort in knowing that there is no need to open the door to strangers, as these devices allow you to communicate directly from your smart device.

 Meal and Grocery Delivery Services

 Once a service only for the affluent, grocery services are becoming mainstream.
 Major grocery chains, like Gelson’s, Whole Foods, Safeway/Vons, and Kroger, have been offering grocery delivery to customers for several years.
 Prepared food delivery via aggregator apps, such as DoorDash, Postmates, Home Chef and HelloFresh, are found in almost every city.
 Seniors can request specialty meals, such as low cholesterol, low salt, or kosher, with just a tap of an app.

 Medical home services or “telemedicine” is becoming widespread with over ten applications currently available for iPhones and Androids, alone.
 These apps allow fast, convenient, around-the-clock access to licensed physicians and specialists, while offering live chat or video on the app’s secure platform.